 Holding a feeding baby uses your arms, back, and stomach muscles.
 You’ll need to find a nursing friendly pillow or couch that will support you and your baby during nursing sessions.

-- CREATED FOR COMFORT: Designed by a mom, the Boppy Original Support provides relief to your arms and back by lifting your baby to a more ergonomic position when breastfeeding, bottle feeding, and bonding.
-Fabric content-Slipcover Material: 65% Polyester and 35% Cotton, Pillow Cover: 80% Polyester/20%, Cotton Pillow filling: 100% Polyester Fiber
+- CREATED FOR COMFORT: Designed by a mom, this nursing pillow provides relief to your arms and back by lifting your baby to a more ergonomic position when breastfeeding, bottle feeding, and bonding

-- YOU HAVE OPTIONS: Works for multiple feeding styles—cradle, cross cradle, football hold, bottle feeding
+- YOU HAVE OPTIONS: C-shaped design allows for multiple feeding styles—cradle, cross cradle, football hold, bottle feeding

-- EASY CARE, MACHINE WASHABLE: The Boppy Original Support is machine washable because messes happen
+- EASY CARE, MACHINE WASHABLE: Machine washable and dryable because messes happen

-- MORE COVERS AVAILABLE: The Boppy Original Nursing Support comes covered in a removable cover, but additional covers are sold separately so you have backup on laundry day
+- MORE COVERS AVAILABLE: Comes covered in a removable cover, and additional covers are sold separately so you can have backup on laundry day